qq70200/Computer-Graphics-Assignment-1/README.md

 # Computer-Graphics-Assignment-1
-This is an assignment of my class last year(2017).
+This is an assignment of my class in 2017.
+Simulate a whole solar system.